 Book an appointment with a clinician to learn about your care options.
 Our clinicians will guide you to the appropriate care for you based on your unique needs.
 Health & Wellness offers a variety of short-term mental health services including:

-- On-location counselling: Counsellors are available at designated locations as a student service.
+Health & Wellness counsellors are available at designated locations as a student service.
 Each location or site provides brief counselling for those students registered in that particular faculty, department, college or residence.

-Starting September 2019, on location counselling is offered at the following colleges/departments/programs/residences:
+On location counselling is offered at the following colleges/departments/programs/residences:

 - Architecture, Landscape & Design (Daniels)